 Marta joined the Visa products and services training team in June 2013.
 She delivers client training on Authorization and Clearing and Settlement both on WebEx and in the classroom.
 Marta’s training background comes from the digital industry, with experience on CMS and SEO training following her degree in PR & Advertising and a MA Management and International Marketing.
 Marta is a qualified TAP (Trainer Assessment Programme) trainer having achieved TAP Certificates in Training Delivery, Training Design & Development and Training Needs Analysis.
 Marta speaks both Spanish and English.
 Outside of work, she enjoys London’s cultural offerings and travel.

 Tony Carter is a training manager with the Visa Business School and is based in Singapore.
 He delivers various training programs to clients in Asia Pacific and globally.
 Tony has worked in the banking, financial services and payments industries for over 20 years, including 10 years in training, learning and development.
-Tony has practical experience in both the operational and business management aspects of banking and financial services and brings his deep understanding to courses such as Visa First, Maximizing the Value of VisaNet, Understanding Merchant Acceptance, Fundamentals of Visa Business and Managing Risk Through Authorization Strategies.
+Tony has practical experience in both the operational and business management aspects of banking and financial services and brings his deep understanding to courses such as Visa First, Maximizing the Value of VisaNet, Understanding Merchant Acceptance, Building Crucial Payments Expertise, and Managing Risk Through Authorization Strategies.
+Tony also teaches and helped develop the new Defining Digital Payments course.
+He also brings his expertise and talents to many of our custom training programs.
+Tony enjoys travel, technology, music, and is currently learning to play the guitar.
 He is also an accredited career coach.
-Tony enjoys travel, technology, music, and is currently learning to play the guitar.

 James Cranfield is the founding member of Insight Consultancy.
 He has an extensive background in profitability modeling, business planning, and the United Kingdom, European, African and Asian bankcard-issuing markets.
 James has helped over 100 banks and senior executives establish or improve their credit, debit, and prepaid card portfolios.
 He also developed a diverse range of profitability models for many clients, from store card conversions to interchange forecasting.
 He also created the unique business simulations that the Visa Business School uses for its Visa Bankcard Management schools, the Visa Global Challenge, and in numerous workshops.
 James is fluent in Spanish and English and based in Madrid.